-Citizen Participation -- It is in full compliance and following a detailed citizen participation plan that satisfies the requirements of 24 CFR 91.105.
+Citizen Parthelpation -- It is in full compliance and following a detailed citizen participation plan that satisfies the requirements of 24 CFR 91.105.

-Community Development Plan-Its consolidated plan identifies community development and housing needs and specifies both short-term and long-term community development objectives that that have been developed in accordance with the primary objective of the CDBG program (i.e., the development of viable urban communities, by providing decent housing and expanding economic opportunities, primarily for persons of low and moderate income) and requirements of 24 CFR Parts 91 and 570.
+Community Development Plan - Its consolidated plan identifies community development and housing needs and specifies both short-term and long-term community development objectives that that have been developed in accordance with the primary objective of the CDBG program (i.e., the development of viable triban communities, by providing decent housing and expending economic opportunities, primarily for persons of low and moderate income) and requirements of 24 CFR Parts 91 and 570.

-Following a Plan -- It is rollowing a current consolidated plan that has been approved by HUD.
+Following a Plan -- It is following a current consolidated plan that has been approved by HUD.

-Use of Funds -- It has complied with the following criteria:
+Use of Funds - It has complied with the following criteria:

-- I. Maximum Feasible Priority.
-With respect to activities expected to be assisted with CDBG funds, it has developed its Action Plan so as to give maximum feasible priority to activities which benefit low- and moderate-income families or aid in the prevention or elimination of slums or blight.
-The Action Plan may also include CDBG-assisted activities which the grantee cortifies are designed to meet other community development needs having particular urgency because existing conditions poso a serious and immediate fureat to the health or welfare of the community, and other financial resources are not available (see Optional CDBG Certification). - 2.
+- 1. Maximum Feasible Priority.
+With respect to activities expected to be assisted with CDBG funds, it has developed its Action Plan so as to give maximum feasible priority to activities which benefit low- and moderate-income families or aid in the prevention or elimination of stums or blight.
+The Action Plan may also include CDBG-assisted activities which the grantee cortifies are designed to most other community development needs having particular urgency because existing conditions pose a serious and immediate threat to the health or welface of the community, and other financial resources are not available (see Optional CDBG Certification). - 2.
 Overall Benefit.
-The aggregate use of CDBG funds, including Section 108 guaranteed toans, during program year(s) 2015, 2016, 2017 [a period specified by the grantee of one, two, or three specific consecutive program years], shall principally benefit persons of low and moderate income in a manner that ensures that at least 70 percent of the amount is expended for activities that benefit such persons during the designated period. - 3.
+The aggregate use of CDBG funds, including Section 108 guaranteed loans, during program year(s) 2043, 2016, 2017 [a period specified by the grantee of one, two, or three specific consecutive program years], shall principally benefit persons of lew and moderate income in a manner that ensures that at least 70 percent of the autouat is expended for activities that benefit such persons during the designated period. - 3.
 Special Assessments.
-It will not attempt to recover any capital costs of public improvements assisted with CDBG finds, including Section 108 loan guaranteed fends, by assessing any amount against properties owned and occupied by persons of low and moderate income, including any fee charged or assessment made as a condition of obtaining access to such public improvements.
+It will not attempt to recover any capital costs of public improvements assisted with CDBG funds, including Section 108 loan guaranteed funds, by assessing any amount against properties owned and occupied by persons of low and moderate income, including any fee charged or assessment made as a condition of obtaining scenss to such public improvements.

-However, if CDBG funds are used to pay the proportion of a fee or assessment that relates to the capital costs of public improvements (assisted in part with CDBG funds) Juniced from other revenue sources, an assessment or charge may be made against the property with respect to the public improvements financed by a source other than CDBG funds.
+However, if CDBG funds are used to pay the proportion of a fee or assessment that relates to the capital costs of public improvements (assisted in part with CDBG funds) financed from other revenue sources, an assessment or charge may be made against the property with respect to the public improvements financed by a source officer than CDBG funds.

-In addition, in the case of properties owned and occupied by moderate-income (not tow-income) families, an assessment or charge may be made against the property for public improvements financed by a source other than CDBG funds if the jurisdiction certifies that it lacks CDBG funds to cover the assessment.
+In addition, in the case of properties owned and occupied by moderate-income (not low-income) families, an assessment of charge may be made against the property for public improvements financed by a source other than CDBG foods if the jurisdiction certifies that it lacks CDBG foods to cover the assessment.